DiponRoy/KoBlockedSpin/README.md

 KoBlockedSpin
 =============

-A sample project to show how to use Spin.js and JQuery BlockedUI at Knockout binding
+A sample project to show, how to use Spin.js and JQuery BlockedUI at Knockout binding